mygads/ncx-dashboard/README.md

 # NCX Telkom Dashboard by Rezky Gobel

-A modern dashboard application built with Next.js, TypeScript, and Tailwind CSS for managing and visualizing Telkom data.
+A modern dashboard application built with Next.js, TypeScript, and Tailwind CSS for managing and visualizing Telkom data with flexible data source management.

 ## 🚀 Features

 - 📊 Interactive data visualization with charts and graphs
-- 🔐 Authentication with Supabase
+- 🔐 User authentication with Supabase
 - 📱 Responsive design for all devices
 - 🎨 Modern UI with shadcn/ui components
-- 📈 Real-time data from Google Sheets integration
+- 📈 Flexible data sources: Google Sheets (recommended) or Excel/CSV file uploads
+- 🗃️ Dynamic data source management per user
+- 📋 File upload support for Excel (.xlsx, .xls) and CSV files
+- 🔒 Protected routes with middleware-based access control
 - 🌙 Dark/Light mode support
+- 📊 Multiple dashboard sections: Analytics, Sales, Revenue, Products, and more

 ## 📋 Prerequisites

 Before you begin, ensure you have met the following requirements:

 - **Node.js**: Version 18.0 or higher
-- **npm** or **pnpm**: Package manager
+- **pnpm**: Package manager (recommended) or npm
 - **Git**: For cloning the repository
+- **Supabase Account**: For authentication and data storage
+- **Google Cloud Account**: For Google Sheets API access (optional)

 ## 🛠️ Installation & Setup